cswyx-nn/Emoji_Match/Emotion_Classification/readme.md

 This model can classify human face emotion into 6 categories: happy, sad, neutral, surprised, fearful and angry.

+## Dataset

+The data used to train this model is FER-2013 facial expression dataset from Kaggle.

+Here is link to this dataset: https://www.kaggle.com/msambare/fer2013

 ## Usage
 ### Data storage structure
 Save your data according to the following structure: